danpaslawsky/sinatra_project/spec.md

    X  Include user input validations
          - conditional blocks are implemented within the nessesary routes that handle the users input.

-   BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+   X  BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
+        - gem sinatra flash installed and called upon durring validations

    X  Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
-      - The readme file is completed in a seperate file meeting all the requirements stated above.
+      - The readme file is completed in a seperate file, meeting all the requirements stated above.

 ## Confirm